ta2edh/tally-form-handler-worker/README.md

 ### Form ID not found
 - Check if your form ID is defined in the `FORM_WEBHOOKS` object
+- **OR** use the `X-Webhook-URL` header to bypass configuration
 - Make sure the form ID is correct

+### Invalid webhook URL header
+- Make sure the webhook URL is a valid Discord webhook URL
+- URL must start with `https://discord.com/api/webhooks/` or `https://discordapp.com/api/webhooks/`

 ### Discord webhook not working
 - Make sure the webhook URL is correct